An AEC framework for fields with commuting automorphisms: Independence

 Now we can prove the independence theorem.
 When proving it, we will work in the algebraic closure $\mathbb{F}$ of $\M$.
 The types given in the statement will give us interpretations of the distinguished automorphisms on certain models in $\K$.
 To prove the theorem, we will need to find a model where these automorphisms have common extensions.
 For this, we first extend the automorphisms in to the algebraic closures of the original models in such a way that they agree on the overlaps, and then apply the argument from the proof of the Generalized Independence Theorem in \cite{ChHr}.
+From now on, we will denote by $tp_f(a/A)$ the first order type of $a$ over $A$ in the pure field language.

 \begin{theorem} Let $\K$ be an FCA-class, let $\A \in \K$, let $x_1, x_2, x_3$ be (possibly infinite) tuples of variables, and let $p_{12}(x_1,x_2)$, $p_{13}(x_1, x_3)$ and $p_{23}(x_2, x_3)$ be complete existential types over $\A$ such that $p_{12} \raj x_1=p_{13} \raj x_1$, $p_{12} \raj{x_2}=p_{23} \raj x_2$, and $p_{13} \raj x_3=p_{23} \raj x_3$.
 Suppose that $p_{12}$ is nice and if $(a_i, a_j)$ realises $p_{ij}$, then $a_i \da_\A a_j$.
 Then, the type $p_{12} \cup p_{13} \cup p_{23}$ can be realised by some tuple $(a_1, a_2, a_3)$ such that $a_1$, $a_2$, and $a_3$ are independent over $\A$. \end{theorem}